CorjanV/esphome-protected-cover/README.md

 The cover is automaticaly detected by Home Assistant and can be set up via the integration page.
 To use the cover a bit more intuitive, I've created one template cover to invert the arrrows.
 The other template cover is used to control the cover with a slider.
 [Both template covers](HA_config.yaml) are using custom icons, so they look both nicely in Lovelace.
 I used the custom component [slider-entity-row](https://github.com/thomasloven/lovelace-slider-entity-row) to show the slider in Lovelace.

 The custom_icons 'component' is based on [the twelfth post by @fanaticDavid from this issue](https://github.com/Armaell/home-assistant-custom-icons-loader/issues/5).
 If you want to use my custom icons, place the `/custom_icons` folder in the `/www/community` folder.
 Add `/hacsfiles/custom_icons/custom_icons.js` as a resource to your Lovelace dashboard.
+If you want to create your own icons, you can use [this step-by-step guide](custom_icons/inkscape_svg_to_icon.txt) to create custom icons with Inkscape.

 You can now control your cover without having the risk of damaging your cover (and/or window)!